matdombrock/cory/README.md

 CLICK
 ```

-This script will show and alert box with the text "Running a new script!".
+This script will show an alert box with the text "Running a new script!".
 Once the user clicks "OK" the mouse will be moved to 100, 100.
 Then the script will wait for 2 seconds and send a mouse click to the current mouse location.

 Cory features basic runtime error handling for CoryScript.
 If your script contains a syntax error, the script will run up until that point and then quit with an error message shown in your command line output.